 You need to protect yourself against any sudden changes in the foreign exchange rate, to do this you can use what’s called a forward contract.

 Forward contracts can help you reduce the risks of fluctuations.
 They fix the exchange rate at a certain time, so even if the rate changes your contract guarantees that you will receive the rate you were offered.

 For example, if the pound rises to 1.76 against the Australian dollar, with your forward contract you’ll receive 1.76 even if the pound later falls to 1.46.

-The payment system has matured and there is an ever greater choice for you to choose from when looking to transfer money abroad.
+The payment system has matured and there is an ever greater choice for you to choose from when looking to transfer money to Australia.